-We start by identifying the correct shade of your teeth, so the cosmetic dentist or the clinic attendant can document the colour of your teeth before and after treatment.
-Next comes cleaning your teeth and the whitening gel application.
+We start by identifying the correct shade of your teeth, before and after so the cosmetic dentist or the clinic attendant can document the colour of your teeth before and after treatment.
+Next comes to teeth cleaning and whitening and then we add the whitening gel.

 While sitting down on our special designer chair to make you more comfortable, your teeth will be under our state-of-the-art dental teeth whitening machine.
 The process is repeated two more times to achieve the best results.

 How Long Does It Take To Whiten Teeth?